-Earn 100,000 bonus points and a free night each year with the Marriott Boundless credit card | CNN Underscored
+How to earn three free nights with the Marriott Boundless credit card | CNN Underscored

 - $95 annual fee.

-Current sign-up bonus: Earn 100,000 bonus points when you spend $3,000 on the card within three months of opening the account.
+Current sign-up bonus: Earn three free nights when you spend $3,000 on the card within three months of opening the account.

-Best for: Marriott loyalists who are willing to pay a $95 annual fee to earn a large sign-up bonus and get a free hotel night each year starting with the second year in exchange for the cost.
+Best for: Marriott loyalists who are willing to pay a $95 annual fee to earn a great sign-up bonus and get a free hotel night each year starting with the second year in exchange for the cost.

 Digging into the Marriott Boundless credit card

 When it comes to Marriott credit cards, the Marriott Bonvoy Boundless Credit Card is generally considered the primary choice for people looking for a mix of standard Marriott perks and decent earning rates.
-A $95 annual fee is required, but the card’s bonus offer is generous, and Marriott fans will find the card’s annual Free Night Award starting in the second year to be well worth the cost.
+It charges a $95 annual fee, but the card’s bonus offer is generous, and Marriott fans will find the card’s annual Free Night Award starting in the second year to be well worth the cost.

+Right now, new Marriott Boundless card holders can get three free nights as part of the card’s sign-up bonus, and these free night can be used at even more Marriott properties than the annual one that comes with the card starting in the second year.

+The three free nights that are part of the bonus are redeemable at any Marriott with an award level of up to 50,000 points based on Marriott’s award chart.
+That means you can use it at any Category 1 to 5 hotel, any Category 6 Marriott when off-peak or standard rates are in effect and even at a Category 7 property during off-peak dates.
+Just keep in mind that Marriott is doing away with its award chart starting in March 2022, so award prices will fluctuate regularly above and below the current chart levels after that point.

 You’ll also earn more points on paid Marriott stays with this card.
 General Marriott Bonvoy loyalty program members earn 10 points for every dollar spent at a Marriott just for being a member, but with the Marriott Boundless card, you’ll then earn an additional 6 points per dollar for paying with the card, and another 1 point per dollar for having the Marriott Silver elite status that comes with the card.

-You’ll also earn 2 points per dollar on all other purchases you make with your card, which makes this hotel credit card more rewarding than some other hotel card options, including the no-fee Marriott Bonvoy Bold Credit Card.
+You’ll also earn 2 points per dollar on all other purchases you make with your card, which makes this hotel credit card more rewarding than some other hotel card options, including the no-fee Marriott Bonvoy Bold® Credit Card.

 Advantages of the Marriott Boundless credit card

-The first advantage of the Marriott Boundless card actually comes at the start of the second year you have the card, and every year thereafter.
-It’s a Free Night Award that can be used at any Marriott property that costs up to 35,000 points based on Marriott’s award chart.
+The biggest advantage of the Marriott Boundless card actually comes at the start of the second year you have the card, and every year thereafter.
+It’s the Free Night Award that can be used at any Marriott property that costs up to 35,000 points based on Marriott’s award chart.

-This means you could use your free night at a Category 5 property such as the JW Marriott Hotel Grand Rapids in Michigan on standard travel dates, but only at up to a Category 4 property like the Le Méridien Bali Jimbaran in Indonesia if you want to travel during peak travel dates.
+While that’s not as generous as the three free nights that are part of the card’s current sign-up bonus, the annual free night can still be used at any Category 5 property on standard travel dates, such as the JW Marriott Hotel Grand Rapids in Michigan, though only at up to a Category 4 property like the Le Méridien Bali Jimbaran in Indonesia if you want to travel during peak travel dates.

 The Marriott Boundless card also gives you a pathway to Gold elite status just from spending on your credit card, which can make sense if you want some elite perks for a specific stay but you don’t have time to earn them through traditional means.

-With the Marriott Silver elite status that comes with the card, you’ll get the previously mentioned bonus point on Marriot stays, as well as late checkout when available and free Wi-Fi at Marriott propoerties.
-But with Marriott Gold status, you’ll see better benefits such as 25% more points on Marriott stays, enhanced room upgrades and late checkout up to 2pm.

 To earn Gold status, you’ll need to spend $35,000 on your card within an account year.
-That’s a high threshold to meet and if you’re spending that much on your credit card, there may be better credit card options.
+That’s a high threshold to meet, and if you’re spending that much on your credit card, there may be better travel credit card options.
 But it’s not insurmountable if Gold status is important to you.

+With the Marriott Silver elite status that comes automatically with the card, you’ll get the previously mentioned bonus points on Marriott stays as well as late checkout when available and free Wi-Fi at Marriott properties.
+But with Marriott Gold status, you’ll see better benefits, such as 25% more points on Marriott stays, enhanced room upgrades and late checkout up to 2 p.m.

-Also, the travel and consumer protections you get with this card include purchase protection against damage or theft, lost luggage reimbursement, baggage delay insurance and trip delay reimbursement.
+Also, the travel and consumer protections you get with the Marriott Boundless card include purchase protection against damage or theft, lost luggage reimbursement, baggage delay insurance and trip delay reimbursement.

-Related: Having one of these credit cards with trip insurance could save you thousands on your next vacation.

 Disadvantages of the Marriott Boundless credit card

 If you’re looking for reasons not to love the Marriott Boundless card, you don’t have to look too hard.
-The most noticeable disappointment is the fact that this card only gives the card holder Silver Elite status, which is the same tier of status you get automatically when you sign up for the no-annual-fee Marriott Bonvoy Bold credit card.
+The most noticeable disappointment is the fact that this card only gives the card holder Silver elite status, which is the same tier of status you get automatically when you sign up for the no-annual-fee Marriott Bonvoy Bold credit card.

 Also, keep in mind that Marriott Bonvoy points just aren’t as valuable as some other hotel programs, and definitely not when you compare to flexible point programs.
 For example, according to frequent flyer website The Points Guy, Marriott Bonvoy points are worth 0.8 cents apiece.
 Compare that to World of Hyatt points, which are worth 1.7 cents each according to The Points Guy, or the 2 cents per point valuation for the site’s Chase Ultimate Rewards program.